exFalso/sandfix/README.md

 sandfix
 =======

-sandfix fixes a sandbox created on another machine by adjusting the global paths and the package dependencies in the sandbox's package database.
-It has only very basic dependencies.
+sandfix fixes a cabal sandbox created on another machine by adjusting the global paths and the package dependencies in the sandbox's package database.
+It has only very basic dependencies, and assumes a ghc installation.

-There are a couple of requirements your machine still needs to satisfy for the sandbox to work:
+There are a couple of requirements your machine needs to satisfy for the sandbox to work:

 * You should have the same version of ghc and the same platform as the machine the sandbox was created on.